 repay the lien holder for any vehicle damage caused by the installation of VR equipment.

-If the lien holder does not sign the disclaimer, the VR counselor contacts the program PSART or the ATS for guidance.
+If the lien holder will not sign the waiver of rights, the VR counselor contacts the program specialist for assistive and rehabilitation technology (PSART); The PSART will review the documentation and provide guidance on next steps based on input from Office of General Counsel.

 The customer and mobility provider must sign DARS3417, Vehicle Modification, Express Waiver of Right to VR Equipment.